South Australia and Lot Fourteen tackling the skills shortage with innovation, investment and vision

 CEO Mark Allison explaining how technology has played a key role in getting Elders back at the forefront of the market from a position of near-collapse not so long ago.

 Climate change and increased demand will see AgTech emerge as a critical area for tomorrow’s Agriculture industry to ensure consistency and longevity of Agriculture.

 This was discussed at the recent TedXSydney event ADAPT attended, as analysed in the ADAPT research document:

 TEDxSydney 2019 ADAPT Overview – Legacy: We are what we leave behind

-The founder of Aussie AgTech company The Yield, Ros Harvey discussed how technologies like Artificial Intelligence, the Internet of Things, big data and predictive analytics are being used to help farmers optimise their practices to improve their harvest and to reduce food lost to wastage.
+The founder of Aussie AgTech company The Yield, Ros Harvey, discussed how technologies like Artificial Intelligence, the Internet of Things, big data and predictive analytics are being used to help farmers optimise their practices to improve their harvest and to reduce food loss to wastage.

 She also spoke about the concept of data markets, where partners in the agriculture ecosystem pool and share their data resources to make enhanced predictions of when a crop is ready for harvesting.
 Data markets take the guesswork out of growing, where one of the biggest unknowns is the weather.

 Thus, leveraging data, algorithms and AI to create microclimate extrapolations driving improved yields and resource efficiencies.